 The Vermont Senate garnered headlines at the end of February 2016 by passing a bill to legalize marijuana.
-Urged on by Governor Shumlin, past opponents of legalization gathered forces, held copious amounts of testimony (by their account, over 100 hours), and joined with the sponsors of the bill to pass legislation that is a starting point for conversation in the House of Representatives.
+Past opponents of legalization gathered forces, held copious amounts of testimony (by their account, over 100 hours), and joined with the sponsors of the bill to pass legislation that is a starting point for conversation in the House of Representatives.
 Opponents of legalization will refer to it as the start down a slippery slope, and supporters of legalization will refer to it as an imperfect start toward a sensible policy and industry.
+With homegrown and limited possession established, it is time to move on to tax and regulation.

 I’ll come clean at the very beginning of this essay: I support the legalization of cannabis.
 The parameters of that support are, for me, very strict.
 I want to see a hearty control system, where we do not wink and nod and basically self police based on a threat of intermittent enforcement.
 I want to know our banking system will be able to legally process transactions related to the growth, distribution, sale and taxation of the product.
 I want beefed up services for those who suffer from addiction — not just for marijuana or other cannabis products, but for all of the other controlled substances that are legal as well.
 Finally, I want our potential legislation to have encompassed a thoughtful conversation about the role of government in acknowledging that the product exists, how it can be detrimental to one’s health, how it can be enjoyed responsibly, and what is our responsibility in making the sale and usage legal, or keeping the sales in the black market and the usage illegal.